 Favourite tracks // 1/1

-The funny thing about ambient music is that—at least in theory—the less affecting it is, the more successful it is, and in this sense Ambient 1: Music for Airports is a very fine album.
+The funny thing about ambient music is that — at least in theory — the less affecting it is, the more successful it is, and in this sense Ambient 1: Music for Airports is a very fine album.
 Soft and unexpectant, the rippling soundscape Eno crafts doesn’t demand attention, it’s just there; a willing soundtrack to experience, whatever that experience may be.
 Eno calls ambience ‘a tint,’ a ‘space to think,’ and it certainly provides that in Music for Airports.
 It loosens thought by giving it room to breathe.
 Humdrum things seem rather profound and lovely when listening to Music for Airports.
-It’s so devoid of tension, so free–a truly meditative space.
+It’s so devoid of tension, so free — a truly meditative space.
 If you emptied your mind, “1/1” is what it might sound like.
-Eno barely seems in control.
+Eno barely seems in control, though of course he is.
 “2/1”, with its choir-like aura, is more affecting, like hearing hymns sung for their own sake.
 “2/2” has a more explorative vibe, anticipating the types of sound patterns that would define David Bowie’s Low.

 Favourite tracks // 2/2